 5%?
 10%?
 1%?

 Imagine if someone had proposed the drug war and said “I think 1% of cocaine use will drop.”
 Do you think that would have worked?
 I don’t.

 Weeding out this bias is especially important in a society where people vote, because all policies are behavioral estimations.
 By voting for the establishment of a law you are probably making a behavioral claim that this law will do what it says it does.
 This can be empirically measured; not as accurately as we’d like, but to some useful degrees, which is better than the typical estimation of a ban’s effectiveness 100% of the time.

 All of the bans that became enormous failures happened due to a Lawful Society bias — the false, yet seemingly ingrained notion that we can have some lawful society where laws just determine behavior and people follow them.
 A law banning X means 100% reduction of X. A law restricting Y means everyone says what the law specifies about Y.

 We can’t.
 Everything you’ve just read should demonstrate as much.
 It’s categorically not ever happening because it’s not possible.
-Not like a movie where our hero goes “oh, so you’re saying there’s a 1 in a million chance, well I’LL TAKE IT” and that one chance is the chance that wins.
+Not like a movie where our hero goes “so you’re saying there’s a 1 in a million chance, well I’ll take it” and that one chance is the chance that wins.
 I mean actually impossible.
 As in you will lose, in every possible world.
 Stop thinking you can stop people who really want to break the law from breaking the law.
 You can’t.
 You will lose, a lot, endlessly, forever and even after that.

 Until you rid your thought of this bias, you can’t claim to be rational or justified.
 Estimate the actual reduction you expect your law to have, and go from there.